-GOVT 2306: Texas Government Course Number: SS922P Offered In: 12 at ECHS Marshall Only Credits: .5
+GOVT 2306: Texas Government Course Number: SS922P

 Prerequisites: Meet TSIA requirements, attend Early College High School at MHS, and complete an HCC application.

 Description: Origin and development of the Texas constitution, structure and powers of state and local government, federalism and intergovernmental relations, political participation, the election process, public policy, and the political culture of Texas.